girishji/search-complete.vim/README.md

 # Performance

 Great care is taken to ensure that responsiveness does not deteriorate when searching large files.
-Large files are searched in installments.
+Large files are searched in batches.
 Each search attempt is limited to 1000 lines (configurable).
 Reduce this number if you prefer faster response.
 Between each search attempt input keystrokes are allowed to be queued into Vim's main loop.